Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS WAF – Web Application Firewall

 * Protects your web applications from common web exploits (Layer 7)
-  * Layer 7 is HTTP (vs Layer 4 is TCP)
 * Deploy on Application Load Balancer, API Gateway, CloudFront
+* `Web ACLs` – You use a web access control list (ACL) to protect a set of AWS resources
+* `Rules` – Each rule contains a statement that defines the inspection criteria, and an action to take if a web request meets the criteria
+* `Rule groups` – You can use rules individually or in reusable rule groups
+* `IP Sets` - An IP set provides a collection of IP addresses and IP address ranges that you want to use together in a rule statement
+* `Regex Pattern Set` - A regex pattern set provides a collection of regular expressions that you want to use together in a rule statement

-* Define Web ACL (Web Access Control List):
+#### Define Web ACL (Web Access Control List)

 * Rules can include IP addresses, HTTP headers, HTTP body, or URI strings
 * Protects from common attack - SQL injection and Cross-Site Scripting (XSS)
 * Size constraints, geo-match (block countries)
 * Rate-based rules (to count occurrences of events) – for DDoS protection

+#### Rule Action

+> A rule action tells AWS WAF what to do with a web request when it matches the criteria defined in the rule

+* Count – AWS WAF counts the request but doesn't determine whether to allow it or block it.
+With this action, AWS WAF continues processing the remaining rules in the web ACL
+* Allow – AWS WAF allows the request to be forwarded to the AWS resource for processing and response
+* Block – AWS WAF blocks the request and the AWS resource responds with an HTTP 403 (Forbidden) status code

+### AWS Shield

+* AWS Shield is a managed **Distributed Denial of Service (DDoS) protection service**
+* Safeguards web application running on AWS with always-on detection and automatic inline mitigations
+* Helps to minimize application downtime and latency
+* Two tiers
+  * Standard – no cost
+  * Advanced - $3k USD per month and 1 year commitment
+* Integrated with Amazon CloudFront (standard included by default)

 ### Why encryption?